Contents:

 07.03.02 Residency & Time Limit – PhD

-The curriculum for the Doctor of Philosophy degree normally will require 90 credits beyond the bachelor’s degree or 60 credits beyond an acceptable master’s degree.
+The curriculum for the Doctor of Philosophy degree normally will require 90 units beyond the bachelor’s degree or 60 units beyond an acceptable master’s degree.
 Work toward the degree is best carried out on a full-time basis, but limited part-time study is permitted.
 At least one of the years of doctoral study must be in full-time residence, that is, two consecutive semesters exclusively devoted to graduate work.
-During this period the student will complete at least 24 credits, unless he or she is performing the duties of an assistant who may take as few as 18 credits but not more than 24 credits.
+During this period the student will complete at least 24 units, unless they are performing the duties of an assistant who may take as few as 18 units but not more than 24 units.

 Work leading to the PhD degree is expected to be completed within seven years following the bachelor’s degree or six years following the master’s degree.
 Candidates unable to complete their work within these time limits may petition the Graduate Research Committee for an extension of time.
 Such extension, if granted, will be of limited duration.